penchdu/toy_compiler/README.md

 Full VSL‑to‑x86‑64 compiler chain except assembler, outputs x86‑64 assembly; uses GCC for assembling/linking;  the finally executable binary can run on a real x86‑64 CPU.

-The implement of all module is simple and straightforward, but not too simple, reg-alloc is -O0 style, load/spill every use.
+The implement of all module is simple and straightforward, but not too simple, reg-alloc is -O0 style, load/spill every virtual-register use.

-Didn't implement block, jump, SSA, optimize, and many thing.
+Didn't implement block, control flow, jump, SSA, optimize, and many thing.

-Plan to go on: SSA, -O1 reg-alloc, maybe a risc-v backend, also keep everything is simple and self‑designed.
+Plan to go on: SSA, -O1 reg-alloc, maybe a risc-v backend, also keep everything simple and self‑designed.

 ## Project Status